dmakvh/eureka/Understanding-eureka-client-server-communication.md

 The first step to interact with Eureka Server is to initialize the Eureka Client.
 If you are running in the AWS Cloud, you initialize the following way:

-As of release 1.1.153, EurekaModule allows you to use eureka-client with governator/guice.
+As of release 1.1.153, EurekaModule class is introduced to allow the use of eureka-client with governator/guice.
 See this [governated example](https://github.com/Netflix/eureka/blob/master/eureka-examples/src/main/java/com/netflix/eureka/ExampleEurekaGovernatedService.java).

 Pre release 1.1.153, you can initialize Eureka Client in the following way:
 <pre>